Mike Pompeo, Trump Secretary of State pick, promises senators seat at table

 President Trump’s pick to lead the State Department will promise senators Thursday he’ll pick up their phone calls “on the first ring,” hoping to reassure Congress he will be responsive to them as well as to Mr. Trump.

+He said when it comes to North Korea, he’s already preparing for Mr. Trump’s looming meeting with leader Kim Jong Un by reading the CIA’s files on previous failed negotiations.

+“We will not repeat the mistakes of the past,” he will tell the Senate Foreign Relations Committee, according to excerpts of his remarks released Wednesday by the White House.
+“President Trump isn’t one to play games at the negotiating table— and I won’t be either.”

-Mike Pompeo, currently the CIA director, also promised to try to impose some sense of purpose within the country’s diplomatic corps after 15 months of turmoil at the State Department.
+Mr. Pompeo will also promise to impose some sense of purpose within the country’s diplomatic corps after 15 months of turmoil at the State Department.
 Outgoing Secretary Rex Tillerson struggled to get on the same message as the White House, even as his employees at the department questioned where he was taking them.

 “In a recent series of Department briefings with team members at State, they all, to a person, expressed a hope to be empowered in their roles, and to have a clear understanding of the President’s mission.
 That will be my first priority,” Mr. Pompeo says in excerpts of his statement he’ll deliver to the Senate Foreign Relations Committee.
 The White House released the excerpts Wednesday night.